weareblahs/bus/README.md

 - rapidPenang: Some data shows "unknown location" for all 3 station placeholders.
 This is due to some bugs on the `getNearest` code.
 - Global: If the array is blank (no data), nothing will be shown except for "Bus info".
 There will be a placeholder soon.

+# Disclaimer

+Do note that the data here is not completely accurate - it is recommended to check for myRapid PULSE (dynamic) or Google Maps (static) for more accurate info for bus arrival times.

 # About station data

 Station names (including route names) are stored as a static JSON file under the `data/[STATE]/[PROVIDER_NAME]/StnInfo` directory, while the file names being `[ROUTE_NUMBER][A or B].json`.
 For the `A` or `B` suffix: